What is a bruised liver?

 - You may need to limit your activity--possibly even stay in bed--to avoid reinjury of your liver.
 For example, if you have broken ribs and are too active while the ribs are healing, the ribs could become displaced and reinjure the liver.

-Because contusions of the liver tend to happen in accidents, there is no easy way to prevent them.
-Since the many of these injuries are from motor vehicle accidents, wearing your seat belt gives you the best protection.
+Because bruises of the liver tend to happen in accidents, there is no easy way to prevent them.
+Since many of these injuries are from motor vehicle accidents, wearing your seat belt gives you the best protection.

 Published by RelayHealth.

 Copyright ©2014 McKesson Corporation and/or one of its subsidiaries.
 All rights reserved.